An easy to follow guide with a list of approved UK Curly Girl Method products

 You can use the same conditioner for co-washing and conditioning, but I like two switch between two.

-Use the cucumber conditioner for co-washing and Faith in Nature for conditioning.
+Use the Blueberries conditioner for co-washing and Faith in Nature for conditioning.

 Another good thing about these two products is that they won’t break the bank!